smol-ai/ainews-web-2025/src/content/issues/24-12-20-ainews-o3-solves-aime-gpqa-codeforces-makes-11-years-of-progress-in-arc-agi-and-25percent-in-frontiermath.md

 date: '2024-12-21T01:44:22.839525Z'
 original_slug: ainews-o3-solves-aime-gpqa-codeforces-makes-11
 description: >-
-  OpenAI announced the o3 and o3-mini models with groundbreaking benchmark results, including a leap from 2% to 25% on FrontierMath and achieving up to 87.5% on the challenging ARC-AGI benchmark, marking years of progress in general reasoning.
-The o3-mini model notably offers superior inference efficiency and cost-effectiveness, with ongoing safety testing and alignment research supporting these releases.
+  **OpenAI** unveiled its new models **o3 and o3-mini**, achieving groundbreaking benchmark results including a leap from *2% to 25%* on FrontierMath and pushing ARC-AGI performance to *87.5%*, marking over a decade of progress in reasoning tasks.
+Meanwhile, **Google Gemini 2.0 Flash Reasoning** and **Qwen2.5** also showcased significant technical advancements, with Gemini 2.0 noted for fast and cost-effective reasoning capabilities.
 tags:
-  - openai
-  - o3
-  - o3-mini
-  - frontiermath
-  - arc-agi
-  - model-benchmarks
+  - untagged
+companies: []
+models: []
+topics:
-  - safety-testing
+  - untagged
 ---